cesar-rodriguez/terraform_validate/README.md

 ### Meant to be used with my fork of terrascan (terrascan-sf until pull request accepted)

+* The original open source version of terraform_validate didn't completely do the job needed but it was a good start.
+* The problem with it was it didn't resolve modules and replace variables so the rules were running on the variable names instead of the variable values.
+This was fine for hard-coded values but didn't work for variables.
+* About 2/3 of the code in terraform_validate is now handling the resolving of modules and variable replacement.
+It is a complex issue akin to writing a compiler.

 ### Modules are resolved and variables are replaced

 * if variables are defined outside the scope of the Terraform files, like in AWS, they are not replaced